kruize/autotune/design/KruizeLocalAPI.md

 Under model_settings:

-- "models": ["balance"] defines the name of your custom model, as opposed to using the default performance or cost models.
+- "models": ["balance"] defines the name of your custom model.
+This list can have multiple model names as well.
 - "model_tunables" specifies how the model behaves.
 For instance, in this example, the model prioritizes CPU usage at 92%, memory at 89%, and GPU (accelerator) usage at 100% when generating recommendations.

 ```json